drnxloc/rest_route/README.md

 When working with APIs, we often need to construct various URL paths dynamically.
 Managing these routes manually can lead to errors, inconsistencies, and difficult-to-maintain code.

-This utility helps you build API URLs in a structured, type-safe way.
+This library helps you build API URLs in a structured, type-safe way.
 Instead of manually writing strings like `"users/123/comments"`, you can use method chains that are checked by the compiler.

 ### Key Improvements in the New Version